Don’t have time to read the Guide now? We’ll email you a PDF copy.

 Losses are part of your trading journey and it’s important to accept them.
 However, to be successful and make money on the markets, your profits overtime should always be higher than your losses.

 Even a good trading system can lose money if no money and risk management is taken into account, as the latter can turn your strategy into a profitable and reliable one.

 The system you build should take into consideration risks and rewards, as the trade-off between the two is what will determine the success (or failure) of your trading strategy.

-Money management is then all about maximising your returns at minimum risk with appropriate position sizing, relevant enter and exit strategies, diversification, and execution methods.
+Money management is then all about maximising your returns at minimum risk with appropriate position sizing, relevant entry and exit strategies, diversification, and execution methods.

 As we explained, having a trading system to follow will help you trade according to a structured and detailed process.

-Every time you’re in front of the markets, the emotional side attached to trading will be greatly reduced, and you’ll be more objective, because you’ll know exactly what to do when good trading setups appear.
+Every time you’re in front of the markets, the emotional side attached to trading will be greatly reduced.
+You’ll be more objective, because you’ll know exactly what to do when good trading setups appear.

 When back-testing your trading system, it’s important to not fall into the trap of curve fitting – that is, creating a system that achieves optimal returns based on the very specific conditions of the tested historical data.